Vyachowski/test-assignments/Developers Institute/js-lesson-functions.md

 console.log(multiplyByTwo());
 ```

 It works!
 And works multiple times.
-But it is still many problems with our functions, it is too rigid.
+But there are still many problems with our functions; it is too rigid.
 How could I multiply by three?
 Or how could I use another set of numbers to perform a calculation?

-Answer is simple and very convinient, we can define a parameter(s) of the function, let me show:
+The answer is simple and very convenient: we can define parameters of the function.
+It is like a placeholders for future variables, that will be passed to the function.
+Let me show you:

 ``` js
 function multiplyBy(numbers, multiplier) {